 Watch this video for a visual demonstration of how to check the tire pressure on a Tesla Model 3:

-How Do You Check Tire Pressure on a Tesla?
+How Do You Check Tire Pressure on a Tesla Car?
+Other Models

 Checking your Tesla’s tire pressure is a straightforward process but differs slightly depending on the type of Tesla model you own.
-We’ve already covered how to check it on a Tesla Model 3, but it’s a somewhat different process on newer vehicles.
+We’ve already covered how to check it on a Tesla Model 3.
+It’s a slightly different process on newer vehicles.

 As such, let’s delve into checking the tire pressure of the three other current Tesla models.